PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Then came Vietnam…..

-With no enemy targets worthy of (or approved for) a torpedo, the US Navy outfitted them as heavily armed gunboats, not unlike the WWII PT boats used to take THAT fight back to Japan, especially in the Solomons and New Guinea campaigns.
+With no enemy targets worthy of (or approved for) a torpedo, the US Navy outfitted them as heavily armed gunboats, not unlike the WWII PT boats used to take THAT fight back to Japan, especially in the New Guinea campaign.
 However the hybrid type-name “Fast Patrol Torpedo Boat”, “PTF” surfaced.
 So we bought 14 of them from Norway (PTF’s 3-16), known as the Nasty Class.
 We then built another 6 PTF’s (PTF-17, 18, 19, 20, 21 and 22) as virtual copies under license to fulfill our needs in Vietnam.
-Those 6 were built by John Trumpy and Sons in Annapolis MD in 1967-68 and are sometimes called “Trumpy’s” or sometimes “PTF-17 Class” or sometimes even “Nasty’s”, depending upon the document.
+Those 6 were built by John Trumpy and Sons in Annapolis MD in 1967-68 and are sometimes called “Trumpy’s” or sometimes “PTF-17 Class” or sometimes “Nasty’s”, depending upon the document.

 CRD 21′s Boats: Some Background: The boats of Coastal River Division 21, PTF’s 17, 18 and 19 operated in Vietnam for several years.
 There are several photos elsewhere on the web of Da Nang (as well as Cam Ranh Bay) harbor and the PTF base piers during the late 1960′s – early 1970′s.
 The boats pictured are clearly Trumpy’s as indicated by the distinctive rectangular slot radar antennas.
 (PTF’s 3-16 had a prominent curved radar antenna described elsewhere on this website).
 The Da Nang photos show boats that could have been any of PTF’s 17-22 but the photo’s don’t show the specific hull numbers.
 PTF’s operating in North Vietnamese waters were unmarked.
 There are also numerous photos of PTF’s being repaired and overhauled back at Subic, including one described as PTF-17 getting some damaged planking repaired.
 Again, many Trumpy’s but no obvious individual hull numbers are visible.
 The declassified record is pretty thin when it comes to combat ops of individual boats by hull number; that sort of detail did not make it in the overall operations summaries.
 Hopefully more will be revealed over time, especially by the actual participants.

-With the disestablishment of MACV-SOG in 1972 and the ending of the leasing arrangement, the PTF’s were redeployed back to the US and assigned to the Coastal River Squadrons and Divisions, formerly called Boat Support Units prior to June 1971.
+With the disestablishment of MACV-SOG in 1972 and the ending of the RVN leasing arrangement, the PTF’s were redeployed back to the US and assigned to the Coastal River Squadrons and Divisions, formerly called Boat Support Units prior to June 1971.
 I cannot find a solid reference to when the boats actually moved back to the US or how they were transported.
 That was likely done as cargo aboard an LSD or similar ship.
 It is known that PTF-26 was transported back as deck cargo aboard the USS Tuscaloosa, LST 1187.
 CRD-21′s 3 boats were sent to the Naval Amphibious Base at Little Creek VA and at least PTF-17 did some exercise work (Exotic Dancer) in the Atlantic in 1972 before they went to CRD21 at Great Lakes in October 1972.
 PTF’s 20, 21 and 22 were assigned to CRS 2 at NAB Coronado for Pacific Fleet ops.
 I cannot find any definitive references to the dispositions of the remaining Nasty boats (hulls 3-16 minus the combat losses) but most if not all ended up at Little Creek VA.
 The 3 CRD21 boats made the transit from NAB Little Creek to Great Lakes via the Hudson River, the Erie Canal system and Lakes Erie, Huron and Michigan.
 Can any of you CRS-2 guys provide any detail here?

 Above: A nicely detailed mahogany 1/48 scale model of PTF-17 along with some representative ammo.
 This model was built from “scratch” by a shipyard worker at Peterson Boat Builders in Sturgeon Bay Wisconsin in late 1974.
 He built it from scrap mahogany utilizing detailed measurements he made of the actual boat while it was in winter overhaul at the boat yard.
 The hull is a single, solid piece.
 He came aboard with calipers, rulers and a clipboard, documenting all measurements.
 He even used some of the Marine 123 green and red anti-fouling bottom paint to get the colors exactly right.
 Glass case cover removed.